Ukra

 André Filipe Alves Monteiro (born 16 March 1988), known as Ukra, is a Portuguese former professional footballer who played as a right winger.

-Formed at Porto, where he made eight senior appearances, he played 245 Primeira Liga games for five clubs, mainly in two spells at Rio Ave and also Olhanense, Braga and Santa Clara.
+Brought up at Porto, where he made eight senior appearances, he played 245 Primeira Liga games for five clubs, mainly in two spells at Rio Ave and also Olhanense, Braga and Santa Clara.

 Ukra earned 46 caps for Portugal at youth level, and played one senior match in 2015.

 Club career

 Porto

 Born in Vila Nova de Famalicão, Braga District, Ukra began playing football for F.C.
-Famalicão, moving at age 13 to FC Porto to complete his formation.
+Famalicão, moving at age 13 to FC Porto to complete his development.
 In 2007–08 he got his first taste of first-team football, spending one season on loan to another northern club, Varzim S.C. in the Segunda Liga.

-In the following two years, Ukra continued on loan, now in the south of the country with S.C.
+Ukra continued on loan the following two years, now in the south of the country with S.C.
 Olhanense.
 He scored six goals in 30 matches in his debut campaign, helping the Algarve team to return to the Primeira Liga after 34 years.
 In November 2009, it was reported that the player was being scouted by Newcastle United of the Football League Championship after an under-21 match against England at Wembley in which he played the full 90 minutes.

 In January 2011, Ukra was loaned to S.C.
 Braga, contributing solidly as the Minho side finished fourth and qualified for the UEFA Europa League by netting twice, notably in a 3–1 home win against Vitória S.C. in a local derby.
 He did not participate in the club's Europa League runner-up campaign, being cup-tied after having appeared in the competition for eventual champions Porto; he made his debut for them on 19 August 2010 by starting in the 3–0 win at K.R.C.
 Genk in the first leg of the playoff, and came off the bench in a 3–1 win at SK Rapid Wien in the group stage.

 Ukra was again loaned to Braga for 2011–12, spending however the better part of the season on the sidelines due to injury a left knee tendon injury picked up in a friendly against C.D.
 Aves in July.
 He returned on 4 February 2012 in a Taça da Liga group game against Portimonense SC, and 23 days later again as a late replacement, he scored to conclude a 4–0 home win over Vitória de Guimarães.
 On 22 March, he was one of two Arsenalistas to miss in the penalty shootout defeat to Gil Vicente F.C. in the league cup semi-finals.